ibumarskov/testrail-reporter/README.md

     pytest --collect-only -q .
     tempest run -l

  Using test case template you can generate list with test cases to update TestRail's Test Suite.
+ - *title* - contains list of actions for generation test name.
-Template supports generation of *title* and *section* for each test in tests list.
-For title and section are supported actions that can be found here: <>
+ - *section* - contains list of actions for generation test name.
+Description of supported actions can be found [below](#actions).

 ### Template for custom case fields